Albert25g/webistrydesk/DEVELOPER_GUIDE.md

 - Feature branches from `dev` or `main` (project uses `main` as primary branch).
 - Open a PR for merges; CI will run build & lint.

+## Continuous Integration (CI)

+- This repository includes a GitHub Actions workflow that runs on pull requests targeting `main`.
+- The CI job runs build, lint, and a small check that `.env.example` contains the required public keys.
+- Pull requests must pass CI before merging to `main` (configure branch protection in GitHub settings to require CI checks).

+Why: CI is the authoritative gate that prevents broken or misconfigured code from reaching `main`.

 ## Troubleshooting